-A person or group may make an independent expenditure to advocate the election or defeat of a candidate or candidates.
+Chapter 8: A person or group may make an independent expenditure to advocate the election or defeat of a candidate or candidates.
 Those who make independent expenditures must register with the Secretary of State and must file campaign finance reports whenever certain triggering thresholds are met and exceeded.
 Participating candidates may receive matching funds for independent expenditures that are made against them or in favor of their opponents.

-I. Filing an Independent Expenditure Committee
+Filing an Independent Expenditure Committee

-A person or group who wants to make independent expenditures cumulatively exceeding \$500 is required to file a statement of organization with the Secretary of State before receiving contributions or making expenditures.
-Once registered with the Secretary of State, the person is held to all campaign finance laws and reporting requirements.
-The Secretary of State will provide the person with a copy of the campaign finance software, which shall be used to electronically file all campaign finance reports.
+A person or group who wants to make independent expenditures cumulatively exceeding \$500 is required to file a Statement of Organization with the Secretary of State before receiving contributions or making expenditures.
+Once registered with the Secretary of State's Office, the person is held to all campaign finance laws and reporting requirements.
+The Secretary of State's Office will provide the person with a copy of the campaign finance software, which shall be used to electronically file all campaign finance reports.

-A person or group who wants to make independent expenditures that cumulatively do NOT exceed \$500 must file a \$500 threshold exemption statement with the Secretary of State.
+A person or group who wants to make independent expenditures that cumulatively do NOT exceed \$500 must file a \$500 threshold exemption statement with the Secretary of State's Office.

-II.
 Definition of Independent Expenditure